odedia/tap-airgap-maker/README.md

 # TAP Airgap Maker

-This repo will generate a tarball that you can move to an airgapped environment with (hopefully) all required clis, dependencies and plugins.
+This repo will generate a tarball with Tanzu Application Platform that you can move to an airgapped environment with (hopefully) all required clis, dependencies and plugins.
 It will also allow you to run a script inside the airgapped environment to prepare everything for installation.

+Disclaimer: for educational purposes only, not a supported Tanzu solution.

 ## Airgapping Script